-- 1) Boats must be molded V-bottoms. - 2) Capsule and roll cages are allowed. - a) Boats with less than 20" of molded depth at the driver's seat (external keel to top of gunnel) must have a roll cage per APBA Super Sport class specs. - 3) Driver's seat must not be more than 36" aft of midships. - 4) Steering: Mechanical push/pull (Ride Guide style) or Cable and Pulley Steering is allowed per APBA OPC standards. - 5) Engines must be visually stock production and mass marketed class E (49.99 cu.in. max. total piston displacement).
+- 1) Boats must be molded V-bottoms. - 2) Capsule and roll cages are allowed.
+Boats with less than 20" of molded depth at the driver's seat (external keel to top of gunnel) must have a roll cage per APBA Super Sport class specs. - 3) Driver's seat must not be more than 36" aft of midships. - Steering: Mechanical push/pull (Ride Guide style) or Cable and Pulley Steering is allowed per APBA OPC standards. - 2) 49.99 cu.
+In. engines must be visually stock production and mass marketed class E (49.99 cu.in. max. total piston displacement).
 An overbore of up to .040 is allowed.
-Internal modifications are allowed, so long as externally the powerhead appears stock. - 6) Power trim is not allowed.
+Internal modifications are allowed, so long as externally the powerhead appears stock. - 56 cu.
+In. engines must meet SST60 powerhead rules with the following exceptions: - d) Any 56 cu in block may be ground to specs (no aluminum but for glue line) - e) Any Stock 3 cyl crank is acceptable - f) Over bore to .040 is acceptable - g) Any brand of piston, so long as it meets SST60 spec. - h) Any reed material, must have reed stops - i) Any tuner/adapter (on 20" midsection) - Any cylinder head so long as it meets spec. - 4) Power trim is not allowed.
 Engines with factory power trim must be operable at the transom only, or disconnected.
-In addition, all engines must be tied down to prevent kick-up. - 7) Thrust jacks and upper mount snubbers are allowed.
-(No solid mounts allowed.) - 8) Engine Modifications: - a) Tilt switches, oil injection and rev limiters may be rendered inoperative. - b) Two 1 inch diameter holes can be drilled in the lower unit above the cavitation plates (readily plugged for testing and water skiing). - c) Cosmetic appearance may be changed. - 9) Propellers any through hub allowed. - 10) Engines must be mounted such that when trim parallel to running surface, the center line of the propeller shaft is located 5 inches below the running surface. - 11) 20-inch midsection only is allowed.
+In addition, all engines must be tied down to prevent kick-up. - 5) Thrust jacks and upper mount snubbers are allowed.
+(No solid mounts allowed.) - 6) Engine Modifications: - k) Tilt switches, oil injection and rev limiters may be rendered inoperative. - Two 1-inch diameter holes can be drilled in the lower unit above the cavitation plates (readily plugged for testing and water skiing). - m) Cosmetic appearance may be changed.

+- Propellers any through hub allowed.

+- 8) Engines must be mounted such that when trim parallel to running surface, the center line of the propeller shaft is located 5 inches below the running surface.

+- 9) 20-inch midsection only is allowed.